Scifabric/pybossa/doc/customizing.rst

 .. _Twitter: https://dev.twitter.com/
 .. note::
-    This will also enable PyBossa's Twitter login.
+    This will also enable PYBOSSA's Twitter login.

 Enabling the Youtube Task importer
 ==================================